Free Let's Encrypt SSL certificates in ispmanager

 Let's Encrypt automatically requests, configures and updates certificates;

 Let's Encrypt promotes best security practices on both the certificate authority side and the website side.

 SSL certificates from Let's Encrypt are trusted by most browsers.
-You can view the list of compatible browsers at the website of the
+You can view the list of compatible browsers at the website of the certification center.

 Yes.
 One certificate can protect a group of subdomains or all subdomains (wildcard certificates).

 According to Let's Encrypt, this validity period has two advantages: